doylea35/Group1ProjectDesign/README.md

 1. **Log in** using one of the invited emails above.
 2. You will be told that "Google hasn’t verified this app".
 Please select "Continue".
 3. You will be prompt "GroupGrade wants access to your Google Account".
 Please select "Continue".

+You might required to do this twice because we have connection to GMail and Google Calendar APIs.
+So you could be prompted to log in and give consent, and still encounter an error.
+Please "ctrl + c" to stop the backend server, and restart it again, then you will be prompt to log in and give consent again.
+After you give the consent twice, you should be able to run the backend server without error.

 📩 **Check your email inbox and spam folder** for an email containing **groupgradetcd@gmail.com**.